dmuliaditan/sncutnrun/README.md

  	3.5.
 Analysis of up- and downregulated genes between a primary and metastatic tumour, tratifying genes by chromatin state change<br/>
   	3.6.
 Analyzing chromatin state changes in genes affected by a change in gene CN

-4. Epigenetic Heterogeneity Driven HNSC Progression 4.1.
+4. Epigenetic Heterogeneity Driven HNSC Progression<br/>
+	4.1.
 Module Score and HN120preMET/HN137prePCR analysis

 For questions, please write an e-mail to: Daniel_Muliaditan@gis.a-star.edu.sg